 How to Apply

-Applications should be submitted using the Finnish Cultural Foundation’s Online Application Service within the August application period.
+Applications are submitted in the Finnish Cultural Foundation’s Online Application Service within the August application period.
 Applications close at 4 pm Finnish time (EET) on the last day of the application period.

 The application form will guide you in filling out an application.
 The application and all its attachments must be submitted in English, as applications are also evaluated at the receiving residency.